awsdocs/aws-codepipeline-user-guide/doc_source/ecs-cd-pipeline.md

 ## Step 3: Add Amazon ECR Permissions to the CodeBuild Role<a name="code-build-perms"></a>

-The CodePipeline wizard created an IAM role for the CodeBuild build project, called **code\-build\-*build\-project\-name*\-service\-role**\.
-For this tutorial, the name is **code\-build\-hello\-world\-service\-role**\.
+The CodePipeline wizard created an IAM role for the CodeBuild build project, called **codebuild\-*build\-project\-name*\-service\-role**\.
+For this tutorial, the name is **codebuild\-hello\-world\-service\-role**\.
 Because the `buildspec.yml` file makes calls to Amazon ECR API operations, the role must have a policy that allows permissions to make these Amazon ECR calls\.
 The following procedure helps you attach the proper permissions to the role\.

 **To add Amazon ECR permissions to the CodeBuild role**